chatwoot/docs/docs/self-hosted/deployment/clevercloud.md

 Clever Cloud is a PaaS platform where you can deploy your applications with ease.
 To setup Chatwoot on Clever Cloud, you can follow the steps described below.

+**Note:** This is a community contributed installation setup.
+This will only have community support for any issues in future.

 ### 1. Create CleverCloud application